 Inquiry Maths is a model of learning that encourages students to regulate their own activity while exploring a prompt (an equation, statement or diagram).
-Inquiries involve the class in questioning, conjecturing, generalising and proving and, when required, in listening to an explanation.
-In Inquiry Maths, students learn to take responsibility for directing the lesson with the teacher acting as the arbiter of legitimate mathematical knowledge and activity.
+Inquiries involve questioning, conjecturing, generalising and proving and, when required, listening to or giving an explanation.
+In Inquiry Maths, students learn to take responsibility for directing the lesson while the teacher acts as the arbiter of legitimate mathematical knowledge and activity.

 Inquiry Maths establishes a culture of curiosity, collaboration and openness in the classroom.
 Students meet new concepts and procedures when they are necessary, meaningful and connected – necessary to make progress on a line of inquiry, meaningful in the context of the inquiry and connected to other concepts and procedures in the field of inquiry.